Mother Goose Award

 The Mother Goose Award was an award annually presented to "the most exciting newcomer to British children's book illustration."

 It was inaugurated in 1979 and last awarded in 1999.
 Sponsored by Books for Children booksellers, award winners received £1,000 and a gilded goose egg.
+The judges included Clodagh Corcoran, Shirley Hughes, Jane Little, Colin McNaughton, Fiona Waters, Sally Grindley, Jan Ormerod, and Kathleen Gribble.

 Winners

 Twenty illustrators were recognised in 21 years.